 Months of entry

-The MRes in International Heritage Management and Consultancy offers a unique and innovative approach to the study of heritage.
-The programme adopts a global, interdisciplinary approach to considering why the past matters: how and why it is cared for in the present, and the ways in which it can inform the future.
-The taught modules consider current global challenges such as climate change, conflict, and decolonisation through the lens of heritage; adopting a future-orientated and holistic approach to understanding and caring for the past.
+The programme draws upon cutting edge theory and adopts a global, interdisciplinary approach to considering why the past matters; how and why it is cared for in the present; and the ways in which it can inform the future.
+By using heritage as a lens through which to consider current global challenges such as climate change, conflict, and decolonisation, the MRes will prepare you to compete in the growing field of heritage and consultancy.

-Based at our Penryn campus, this programme is convened by the Humanities department (History and English) and taught in collaboration with leading interdisciplinary researchers and industry specialists.
-This interdisciplinary approach gives you access to expertise from academics in The Business School, Politics, Law, Geography and Renewable Energies; enabling you to develop the skills relevant to real life consultancy.
-The course is further enriched by complementary links with the research conducted by the University of Exeter’s Centre for Environmental Arts and Humanities and the Environment and Sustainability Institute, which are both based on the Penryn campus.
+Based at our Penryn campus, this programme is convened by the Humanities department (History and English) and taught in collaboration with leading interdisciplinary researchers and industry specialists from across the University, enabling you to develop the skills relevant to real life consultancy.

 Information for international students